quanhua92/aipriceaction-data/docs/vci.md

 # VCI API Reverse Engineering Guide: From Zero to Production

-> **A comprehensive guide to reverse engineering the VCI (Vietcap Securities) API and building a production-ready client without rate limits**
+> **A comprehensive guide to reverse engineering the VCI (Vietcap Securities) API and building production-ready clients without rate limits**

+**Cross-Platform Support**: Both Python and JavaScript implementations are available with identical API signatures and functionality.

 ## Table of Contents